donbonifacio/blog/content/post/leveling-up-developers.md

 [productivity](/post/productivity-index/).
 But that's part of the process.
 We invest time, we _change_, and we get improvements.

 This is also an investment on my part.
-If _commit_ to focus on improving developers, I'll need to invest time in following what they are doing.
+If I _commit_ to focus on improving developers, I'll need to invest time in following what they are doing.
 This is not easy and takes time.
 So I also expect commitment in return.
 The next section will be about all the little things I try to pay attention and will bring to the